ourPLCC/course/README.md

 the format of a language 'grammar' file that PLCC translates into Java classes to implement a scanner, parser, and interpreter for the language.

-The course notes are organized as follows:
+In particular, `JNotes/` and `JNotes-src/` are organized as follows:

 Slide Set | Contents